floresj12atwit/RallyX/README.md

 ## Usage

-Each project contains two ways to build the executable:
+The project contains two ways to build the executable:

 * A `makefile` intended for use with Mac and Linux
 * A preconfigured Visual Studio project intended for use with Windows